 If you have some vegetarians in the group, Cafe Flora is the obvious move.
 It’s not too noisy, and the menu is full of meatless things that taste good, like hummus with fried olives, cheesy mashed potato tacos, and smoked mozzarella pizzas.
 Not only that, but the abundance of plants, indie wall art, and decorative logs make it look like part of a Colorado ski resort.

-Olivia lives on the Eastside, and somehow always seems to get her way, so you better believe that the rest of the group is going to have to travel over the bridge to meet her.
-You’re a very patient friend, so you deserve a dinner at Deru Market in Kirkland.
+Taylor lives on the Eastside, and somehow always seems to get their way, so you better believe that the rest of the group is going to have to travel over the bridge to meet them.
+Choose Deru Market in Kirkland.
 It’s in the middle of a suburb, but it looks like it could be in LA, with marble decor, a bunch of plants, and an indoor/outdoor situation for when the weather’s nice.
 Split some wood-fired pizzas, rosemary fries, the farm salad, a couple daily-rotating entrees like risotto, and, of course, a giant slice of salted peanut butter dark chocolate layer cake.
 Or coconut cake.
 Or both.
 Yeah, do both.

-Bar Melusine definitely qualifies as “super cute,” with seafoam and white chevron tile, a marble bar, gold accents, and whimsical map artwork on the wall.
+Boat Bar definitely qualifies as “super cute,” with seafoam and white chevron tile, a marble bar, gold accents, and whimsical map artwork on the wall.
 But that’s not the only thing it has going for it.
-The French small plates, like oysters, fries, and charcuterie, are perfect for sharing - and the burger’s only $9.
+The French small plates, like oysters, fries, and charcuterie, are perfect for sharing —and the burger’s only $9.

-Ciudad is an affordable spot for charcoal-grilled meats like harissa chicken, marinated hanger steak, and cider-brined pork.
+Ciudad is an affordable spot for charcoal-grilled meats like tahini chicken, marinated hanger steak, and cider-brined pork.
 Come with your group and split some of those along with hummus, charred vegetables, and tasty flatbreads.
 Then, have some fun matching your friends’ personalities to the characters in the creepy cartoon wall mural.
-Just don’t compare Ginebra to the vampire werewolf if she can’t take a joke.

-It’s not every day you get to eat dinner in a space that looks kind of like an old-fashioned train car - so do that at Pestle Rock with your friends.
+It’s not every day you get to eat dinner in a space that looks kind of like an old-fashioned train car with a ceiling of string lights—so do that at Pestle Rock with your friends.
 The Isan Thai menu here includes delicious things like chili chicken wings, spicy and sour pork belly stir fry, and panang salmon.
 They also make a mean Thai iced tea.